 Homemade Antibacterial Wipes Made for Pennies.
 This Homemade Antibacterial Wipe Recipe Is Natural, Effective, and Won’t Dry Out Your Skin With Repeated Use.

-This homemade antibacterial wipe recipe is natural, effective, and won’t dry out your skin with repeated use.
+However, those contain harmful chemicals, colors and fragrances.
+This homemade antibacterial wipe recipe is 100% natural, effective, and won’t dry out your skin with repeated use.

 Ingredients to make homemade antibacterial wipes:

 - Homemade lotion (recipe found here)